How long does it take to make an estate plan?

 How much does an estate plan cost and what does it include?

 - I will give you an estimate of the cost of creating your living trust after our first meeting.
 If you qualify for one of my FLAT FEE PORTFOLIOS, I will let you know at our first meeting, after I've had a chance to get to know you and your objectives.
 My Flat Fee Portfolios are designed to provide you with peace of mind, no hassle up-front pricing, and followup to assist you in transferring your assets into the trust.
 It is a way to work together without the meter running, so that you can ask all the questions that you've got without worrying about the cost.
 (Although every once in awhile I do have to adjust the Flat Fee upward to reflect the scope of your project if it creeps up.
 Just like a 'change order' when you are remodeling.)

-- If your project does not qualify for my Flat Fee program, or it takes longer than three months, I charge on an hourly basis, and my rate is $400/hour.
+- If your project does not qualify for my Flat Fee program, or it takes longer than six months, I charge on an hourly basis, and my rate is $400/hour.
 I also charge on an hourly basis for certain complex trusts and restatements.
 I prefer to work on a Flat Fee basis, and know (from experience) that you do, too.